twisterghost/jankbot/README.md

 `admin broadcast YOUR_MESSAGE_HERE` broadcasts your given message to all of his friends.

+**Note:** Currently, admin commands are not set up to be multilingual due to issues with word structure and language structure.
+This will be changed as soon as a proper solution is found.

 ## FAQ
 **Why won't Jankbot accept friend requests?**